 Some business owners will continue working with vendors who consistently provide poor services or deliver inadequate products because of the sunk cost fallacy; however, that is no way to run a successful company.
 It may take you a while to find the right team, but if it turns out the developers you hired are not working out, do not hesitate to let them go.

 If your company allocates a certain amount of start-up capital for Web design and the developer approaches you two weeks after signing on for more money, you will be powerless if your contract does not include a clearly defined scope of work – or if you didn't sign a contract at all.
-A commercial attorney from Eric D. Anderson Law, LTD can negotiate terms for the contract between you and your developers and then review what the vendor drafts to ensure they included the terms you require.
+A commercial attorney can negotiate terms for the contract between you and your developers and then review what the vendor drafts to ensure they included the terms you require.

 If you're trying to start or grow a company, take advantage of the countless resources at your fingertips.
 For example, Forbes offers advice on working with an outsourced Web designer, and USAttorneys.com has additional information for small business owners on trademarks, patents, and other aspects of business law.

-There is only so much information you can find online, though, and once you start establishing relationships with vendors, Eric D. Anderson Law, LTD will help.
-Call 909-283-5494 to speak with a Redlands commercial attorney.
+There is only so much information you can find online, though, and once you start establishing relationships with vendors, your attorney will help.
+Call 909-283-5494 to speak with a Redlands commercial attorney now.